Discharge Instructions for Scoliosis Surgery (Pediatric)

-Don’t let the child soak the incision in water (no hot tubs, bathtubs, swimming pools, etc.) until the doctor says it’s okay.
+Don’t let your child soak the incision in water (no hot tubs, bathtubs, swimming pools, etc.) until the healthcare provider says it’s OK.

-Check the incision daily for redness, tenderness, or drainage.
+Check the incision daily for redness, soreness, or drainage.

 Other home care

-Make sure your child takes his or her medication exactly as directed.
+Make sure your child takes his or her medicine exactly as directed.

-Make sure your child wears his or her back brace as directed by your child's doctor.
+Make sure your child wears his or her back brace as directed by your child's healthcare provider.

-Avoid nonsteroidal, anti-inflammatory medications, such as ibuprofen or naproxen, unless directed by your doctor.
+Don’t give your child nonsteroidal, anti-inflammatory medicines (NSAIDs), such as ibuprofen or naproxen, unless directed by the provider.
 They may delay or prevent proper fusion of the spine.

 Make a follow-up appointment as directed by your healthcare provider.